Jiahuan-Pei/WikiHowAgent/README.md

 - Saves the generated dialogues and evaluations.

 #### 5. Conversation Evaluation
+Our evaluation protocol combines computational and rubric-based metrics with human judgment alignment.
 - Conversation-level metrics
     - `Question Ratio`: How many learner responses contain questions?
     - `Task Completion Ratio`: How many percentage of the conversations reach "FINISHED"?